 Meghan: We run about 25 local events per year.
-There are paid events and they are geared around training.
+They are paid events geared around training.

 About half of the events are focused on a single session, and about half are mega events that have around 12 sessions.
 When people sign up, they can sign up for a single session or multiple sessions.
 An example of a session topic is Pre-K CLASS Observation Training, which trains observers to assess preschool teachers using CLASS.

 New customers or existing customers sign up for the events through our website, paying between $900 to $8,500 for the event depending on which session they choose.

 Meghan: They are featured prominently on our website, and people can sign up directly on the website.
 We promote these events through social media ads, trade conferences, email, flyers, and outbound calling.